 You carry your knife in a sheath on your arm or leg.
 It's best to find a dive knife that has a handle with a grip so that it's easy to hang onto when you're underwater.

-Ocean Design Combat SQR 420 SS Dive Knife - Point Tip
+Ocean Design Apollo SQR 420 SS GB Dive Knife - Point Tip

 A great spear fishing kill knife.
 Made from super strong 420 Stainless Steel with a very effective locking mechanism.
 Features a neoprene leg harness for comfort and automatic compensation for wetsuit compression.